-By April 15 of the junior year, all prospective candidates must submit an application to "Honors" (English 495-496).
+By April 15 of the junior year, all prospective candidates must submit an application to the Honors Committee in order to be cleared to write a thesis and enroll in English 495-496.
 This application must include a description of the student's proposed study and the name of the faculty member who has agreed to serve as advisor.
-The proposal must run 5-7 pages and demonstrate the following: that the student has a grasp of some of the major pieces of criticism written on his or her topic; that an initial thesis and/or series of focusing questions has been established and thoughtfully explored; and that the student is aware of important discussions and debates concerning his or her topic, whether or not the student has yet been able to explore these debates.
-An annotated bibliography of five major sources (secondary critical sources) and a simple bibliography (not annotated) of future critical reading and primary sources should be appended to the 5-7 page proposal.
+The proposal must run 5-7 pages and demonstrate the following: that the student has identified a defined goal and a group of literary and critical texts through which to explore it; a grasp of some of the major pieces of criticism that advance the debate on his or her topic; and a sense of the project’s specific intervention and uniqueness within this field of debate.
+An annotated bibliography of five major sources (secondary critical sources) and a simple one-page, single-spaced bibliography (not annotated) of future critical reading and primary sources should be appended to the 5-7 page narrative section of the proposal.

 A student intending to present original poetry, fiction, or drama as his or her honors thesis must submit a 5-7 page description of the project detailing such matters as its general form and subject.
-Only students who have demonstrated creative talents in practice will be permitted to engage in this special type of honors project.
-Students should include an outline of the work proposed and list at least five relevant sources in a bibliography, with three annotated.
+In addition, a Creative Writing Honors project entails an “Artist’s Statement” that discusses no less than five important models and influences that have shaped the writer’s perspective in relation to the proposed.
+Only students who have demonstrated successfully taken two upper-level CRWR classes will be permitted to engage in this type of honors project.

-In the fall of the senior year those accepted as candidates will register for English 495-496 ("Honors"), during the Add/Drop period.
+In the fall of the senior year those accepted as candidates will be registered for English 495-496 during the Add/Drop period.
 During the year, under the general direction of an advisor, the candidate will pursue a systematic program of reading and prepare a thesis.